erre4/DeepLab/README.md

 - DRL related to currently published papers

-- Neural structures like ImageNet AlexNet
+- Neural structures such as ImageNet AlexNet

 - ...